Israeli, US militaries simulate ship hijacking amid tensions

 The drill held last Wednesday comes amid heightened tensions between the U.S. and Iran in the Persian Gulf and efforts by the Trump administration to set up a naval security mission to protect shipping in the Strait of Hormuz.

-The military said Wednesday that the two militaries “exercised regaining control of a hijacked ship and extracting forces from enemy territory.”
-The army said the drill had no connection to recent events and was part of its annual training plan.
+The military said Tuesday that the two militaries “exercised regaining control of a hijacked ship and extracting forces from enemy territory.”
+The army said the drill had no connection to recent events and was planned as part of its annual training plan.

 Israeli media this month quoted Foreign Minister Yisrael Katz as telling a parliamentary committee that Israel was taking part in the U.S.-led coalition.